 About the Commission

-Pursuant to Article 8 of the Illinois Human Rights Act, the Human Rights Commission consists of seven members — a Chair and six Commissioners — who are all appointed by the Governor, and a staff which includes an Executive Director who is appointed by the Governor, a General Counsel, a Deputy General Counsel, Assistant General Counsels, a Chief Administrative Law Judge, Administrative Law Judges, and administrative operations staff.
+Pursuant to Article 8 of the Illinois Human Rights Act, the Human Rights Commission consists of seven Commissioners, including a Chair, who are all appointed by the Governor, and a staff which includes an Executive Director who is appointed by the Governor, a General Counsel, a Deputy General Counsel, Assistant General Counsels, a Chief Administrative Law Judge, Administrative Law Judges, and Operational Support Staff.

 Mission Statement